GPS Reception and Interference

 2. Click Add new constraints () in the Active Constraints toolbar.

-3. Select Terrain Mask in the Constraint Name list in the Select Constraints to Add dialog box.
+3. Type terrain in the Search field in the Select Constraints to Add dialog box.

 Visualizing the antenna pattern